Pet Family FAQ

-Since SRS is a noninvasive procedure that minimizes radiation exposure to healthy tissue, the recovery process is generally very easy.
+Since SRS/SRT is a nonsurgical procedure that minimizes radiation exposure to healthy tissue, the recovery process is generally very easy.
 Pets can return home with their families immediately following treatment and owners typically report normal, energetic behavior at that point.
 Most pet owners are thrilled when their pets suddenly begin acting like their old, pre-cancer selves.

-If SRS is so amazing, why isn’t everybody doing it?
+If SRS/SRT is so amazing, why isn’t everybody doing it?

-What defines whether a pet is an appropriate candidate for SRS?
+What defines whether a pet is an appropriate candidate for SRS/SRT?

-It is also important to note that surgery, if unsuccessful in completely removing a tumor, may actually eliminate SRS as a viable option for your pet.
+It is also important to note that surgery, if unsuccessful in completely removing a tumor, may actually eliminate SRS/SRT as a viable option for your pet.
 If most of a tumor is removed, the remaining portions may be too small for effective targeting.
-On the other hand, since SRS both shrinks and encapsulates a tumor, the odds of fully removing a tumor through surgery can be significantly increased following SRS treatment.
+On the other hand, since SRS/SRT both shrinks and encapsulates a tumor, the odds of fully removing a tumor through surgery can be significantly increased following SRS/SRT treatment.

 How much does radiation therapy cost?

-Each pet’s treatment is different, but cost can range anywhere from $1,800 to $11,000 depending on the course of treatment and the factors of each individual case.
-SRS falls on the higher end of that scale, while other options such as CFRT or palliative care fall on the lower end.
+Each pet’s treatment is different, but the cost can range anywhere from $1,800 to $12,000 depending on the course of treatment and the factors of each individual case.
+SRS/SRT falls on the higher end of that scale, while other options such as CFRT or palliative care fall on the lower end.
 We will provide you with a detailed, written cost estimate for any treatments you are considering so that you can make an informed decision.